apache/incubator-kie-kogito-runtimes/README.md

             * Start the `runExamples.sh` script for drools, droolsjbpm-integration and optaplanner

-            * Deploy the guvnor jboss-as-7.0 war to guvnor and surf to it:
+            * Deploy the guvnor WildFly 8 war and surf to it:

                 * Install the mortgages examples, build it and run the test scenario's